nickakey/busTracker/readme.md

 Usage
 ---
-Start the server with this command:
+Start the dev with this command:

 ```
 npm run start
 ```
-Then open up localhost:8000
+Then open up localhost:8080